Sending out a Request for Proposal (RFP) should not be taken lightly. It is a crucial step in the complex process of committing to an IDP vendor.

 When you receive your responses, you should be able to compare vendors and decide with which provider to go into discussion and negotiations.

-What is the goal of the RFP?
+What is the Goal of the RFP?

-The main goal of the RFP is to discover which vendors are able to meet the service, support and technical requirements for your project.
-Therefore, the result of the Request for Proposal should not be a lot of text, but concise information that is comparable.
+The main goal of the RFP is to discover which vendors are able to meet the service, support, and technical requirements for your project.
+Therefore, the result of the Request for Proposal should not be a lot of text but concise information that is comparable.

 That way, the responses of vendors become measurable.
 Choosing the right Intelligent Document Processing solutions is challenging, so make it as easy as possible for yourself.